 For a $500,000 pre-construction condo your typical deposit structure will resemble this:

-HOW MUCH SHOULD I BUDGET FOR CLOSING COSTS WHEN I BUY A PRE-CONSTRUCTION CONDO?
+HOW MUCH SHOULD I BUDGET FOR CONDO CLOSING COSTS WHEN BUYING A PRE-CONSTRUCTION CONDO IN TORONTO?

 Both the Land Transfer Tax and your legal expenses outlined above are the same when you buy a pre-construction condo.
 However, there are a few additional expenses to budget for when buying a pre-construction condo.
 Luckily, you have a three to four year build time to save the funds.